juandesant/confluence-utils/README.md

 TBW

 # License
-As indicated in the LICENSE file, this project is under a BSD 3-clause license.
+As indicated in the LICENSE file, this project is licensed under a BSD 3-clause license.